-Offering them a

-harmonious space in

-an agreeable setting in

-direct contact with their

-most devoted audiences

-creates a particularly

-fertile creative setting

-Many practical restrictions are certain to come out of this affecting how we go about keeping our premises safe on a day-to-day basis for visitors, performers, artisans and staff.
+Offering them a harmonious space in an agreeable setting in direct contact with their most devoted audiences creates a particularly fertile creative setting out of this affecting how we go about keeping our premises safe on a dayto-day basis for visitors, performers, artisans and staff.
 We are fortunate to have large spaces at our disposal making it possible to receive visitors under acceptable conditions and to implement the required regulations that will come.